 It also allows the Black and POC community to see that you are approachable and that you want to work with them.
 This is where we could see a profound impact on diversity.
 Like a beacon of light to say we are open to business from all backgrounds.

-We would really like to encourage all businesses, brands, bloggers, designers and stylists to embrace The Design for Diversity initiative.
+We would like to encourage all businesses, brands, bloggers, designers and stylists to embrace The Design for Diversity initiative.
 We each have a responsibility to play in the design industry no matter how big or small your business.
-In order to create a change, we need to work together.
+To create a change, we need to work together.

 Kate and I hope businesses will use this as a starting point to help guide them.
 By creating solutions of their own internal and in turn providing accessibility to Black and POC individuals.
 We also ask each business to use the sticker responsibly and by ensuring they are taking measures within their business to ensure they are being inclusive.

 It could be that you start looking at your hiring process to ensure you have a diverse range of candidates, or your marketing shows diversity in the imagery.
 If you are a blogger and hold events ensure your panels and guests are diverse.
 If you are an interior designer or stylist you can look to find suppliers from a diverse background or if you are hiring, look at candidates from all backgrounds.